adhocteam/ca-alert/backend/README.md

 `rake` will run the test suite along with checking for Rubocop offenses.
 The app uses rspec for testing.

+### Receiving email when running locally

+In development, the app uses [Mailcatcher](https://mailcatcher.me/) to allow reading and interacting with emails.
+In order to get this running you'll need to install the gem with `gem install mailcatcher` and then run the daemon with `mailcatcher`.
+After doing so, you can open your browser to [http://localhost:1080](http://localhost:1080) to use the mail client for reading emails.
+You'll want to have this up and running before creating your account in order to receive the verification email.

 ### Twilio access for SMS delivery

 If you'd like to deliver SMS messages locally, you'll need to configure the Twilio values in the .env file.
 It requires